Six possible natural stem cell boosts

 Natural stem cell boosts

-Below are five possible simple ways that research suggests theoretically might be helpful to give your existing so-called endogenous stem cells a boost.
+Below are six possible simple ways that research suggests theoretically might be helpful to give your existing so-called endogenous stem cells a boost.
 I strongly suggest doing your own homework.
 Such reading could include potentially going to PubMed and probably talking to your physician.

 You can also read more on this in my stem cell book: Stem Cells: An Insider’s Guide and check out my video above on stem cell supplements, which I do not recommend.